johans-work/berserk/README.md

 # some history

 My split journey started with the ZSA Voyager.
 The column staggared layout was not that big of an adjustment, but figuring out the layers was.
+Where do you even start when anything is possible?